ayezinhtun/1cng-protal-user-guide/docs/Volume/Create Block Storage.md

 ### <span style={{ color: '#003366' }}>Create Volume</span>

 - Choose the desired **Billing Cycle** for your volume.
-You can choose either Hourly or Monthly.
+Volume supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- The supported billing rules are Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- It supports multiple packages based on SSD size and data center location.
+This ensures flexibility in performance and regional data preferences.
 - Verify all the configuration details and review the price summary.
 Click on **Create Volume** to create the volume.

 ![Create Volume](images/stackconsole-create-block-storages-deploy.png)